sanyaade-fintechnology/Point-Pay-SDK-Android/README.md

 ### Refund
-You can refund a payment conducted via the mPOS SDK completely or partially, meaning you are able to refund less than the full amount.
+You can refund a payment conducted via the mPOS SDK partially or in full.

 #### Start refund
 Initialize the refund payment request and create a refund task.
 For a refund you need:

-- **paymentId**: String specifying the original sale payment's ID that is supposed to be refunded.
+- **paymentId**: String to specify the original sale payment's ID that is supposed to be refunded.
 In the [Start payment](#start-payment) section, it is called "generatedPaymentId".
 - **generatedRefundId**: String to uniquely specify the refund.
-- **amount**: Decimal number indicating the amount to be refunded, cannot be higher than the original payment's amount.
+- **amount**: Decimal number indicating the amount to be refunded, which cannot be higher than the original payment's amount.
 - **currency**: 3 letter ISO character (e.g. EUR) that is identical with the original sale payment's currency.

  ```java